Treating the Baby Within

-My background as a Rolf practitioner is primarily in working with the connective tissues of the body, a.k.a. the fascia.
+My background as a structural integrator practitioner under the lineage of Dr. Ida Rolf is primarily in working with the connective tissues of the body, a.k.a. the fascia.
 What do I mean by fascia?
 The fascia, connective tissue, starts just below your skin, and it has many interwoven layers.
 The first layer is literally a carpet backing for your skin.
 Below this is a soft fatty layer that protects us from bumping but also protects us from getting infection from outside.
 Deep to the fat is a unitard of tough fascia that really determines our shape.
 Below this are the various layers that surround and invest the muscles, and form walls between muscles and muscle groups—these are the layers actually called the myofascia.
 Deep to the muscles are the ligaments and periosteum (the plastic wrap around the bone).
 The fascia extends to other parts of the body as well: all the organs are wrapped in fascial bags and attached to the body wall, and the brain is surrounded in a unique fascial suspension system that runs from your skull to your sacrum, and out with the nerves and their myelin (also fascial) sheaths.
 I like to think of fascia as the “cosmic glue” that forms who we are (Segarra, 2013).

 When clients come in for Personal Structural Integration, my role is to facilitate a process of inquiry of finding oneself, reclaiming, "rewilding" our center in a gravitational field of consciousness.
 Indeed to explore the vary essence of what it is to live a human life.
 I may evaluate their posture, identify postural imbalances, then using my palpation tools to invite a change in structure to realign and invite balance.
 In addition, my role is to educate the client and give them movement therapy tools to practice on their own to help maintain balance.